 New research finds that oolong tea can damage breast cancer cells and that people who consume large amounts of this tea have a lower risk of developing breast cancer.

-According to estimates by the American Cancer Society, more than 250,000 women in the United States developed breast cancer in 2017, and more than 40,000 died as a result.
+According to estimates by the American Cancer Society, more than

 In this context, researchers are still in need of more effective prevention and treatment strategies.
 Moreover, given the side effects of chemotherapy, the need for nontoxic alternatives is also dire.